 Renovations and Rebrands to Alexandria’s Hotel Portfolio in 2022

 Hotel renovations and openings will proliferate in 2022 and beyond.
 Alexandria’s largest hotel property The Hilton Alexandria Mark Center just revealed the majority of its multimillion-dollar renovation including renovations to all of the property’s event and meeting spaces encompassing over 55,000 square feet of space.
-This spring, visitors can anticipate new furniture and artwork enhancements in all meeting spaces, plus a new café near the lobby.
+Visitors can anticipate new furniture and artwork enhancements in all meeting spaces, plus a new café near the lobby.

-The former Holiday Inn Suites Hotel will be converted into the AKA Hotel, anticipated to open late fall 2022.
+The former Holiday Inn Suites Hotel will be converted into the AKA Hotel, anticipated to open winter of 2022.
 The AKA brand offers a long-term stay option with sophisticated spacious hotel accommodations.
-Details on this transformative renovation will not be made public until spring 2022.
+The hotel team is working diligently to share details of the transformative renovation.

 Hyper-Local Vendors and Unique Venues Trend for 2022 Weddings

 While the micro-wedding trend might be here to stay for a while, brides and grooms-to-be will also be looking for hyper-local vendors and out-of-the-box venues with indoor and outdoor components in 2022.
 Couples are striving to focus on how they can support and promote local businesses, while also seeking vendors that represent their respective communities and/or orientations.